UoW-ATM/Mercury/docs/source/Quickstart.rst

 Quickstart
 ===========

-Mercury has been tested on ubuntu-like machines and Windows using anaconda.
-Python 3.10 is recommended.
-Python 3.12 will raise issues (to be solved in the future).
+Mercury has been tested on ubuntu-like machines and to a lesser extent Windows, using anaconda.
+Python 3.10 is recommended, Python 3.12 will raise issues.

 Installation
 ------------